Technology is great, isn’t it?

 As such, you’ll enjoy the significant benefits of detailed underwater readouts all around your vessel – but at a price.

-If this is important to you, look for devices that have CHIRP capabilities, as they will certainly improve your chances of success.
+If this is important to you, look for devices that have CHIRP capabilities, as they make for the best fish finder technology available.

 Frequency and Depth